MauricioNC/MauricioNC/README.md

 Currently I'm learning new technologies like React, AWS and MongoDB

-- 👋 Hi, I’m @MauricioNC, currently I'm working at TATA Consultancy Services.
-I'm developer and creator of **<a href="https://www.youtube.com/channel/UCQcy8itqT6hWJE46fstvNXw">@NewLineDev</a>** youtube chanel, a personal project to share my knowledge with other developers.
-- 👀 I’m interested in backend development with Ruby on Rails framework.
 - My main languages are **Ruby and Ruby on Rails**, **C**, and **PHP**.

 ## Hobbies